API Onboarding Playbook

 Associate a YubiKey for the API caller account with the YubiEnterprise login credentials:

-1. On the upper right of any YubiEnterprise Console page, go to the profile page of the API caller by clicking the initial for that account.
+1. On the upper right of any Console page, click the user icon of the API caller and select Manage credentials to open the Account page.

 Step 4: